mvysny/mvysny.github.io/_posts/2017-11-15-vaadin-and-kotlin-coroutines.md

 }
 ```

-This can't be done with the regular approach since we can't have blocking dialogs with Vaadin.
-The problem here is as follows: assume that `confirmDialog()` function blocks the Vaadin UI thread to wait for the user to click the "Yes" or "No" button.
-However, in order for the dialog to be actually drawn in the browser, the Vaadin UI thread must finish and produce response for the browser.
-But Vaadin UI thread can't finish since it's blocked in the `confirmDialog` function.
+The above code can not be implemented with the regular Thread-based approach.
+The problem here is as follows: assume that `confirmDialog()` function blocks the Vaadin
+UI thread to wait for the user to click the "Yes" or "No" button.
+However,
+in order for the dialog to be actually drawn in the browser,
+the Vaadin UI thread must finish and produce response for the browser.
+But Vaadin UI
+thread can't finish since it's blocked in the `confirmDialog` function.

 However, consider the following [suspend function](https://github.com/mvysny/vaadin-coroutines-demo/blob/master/src/main/kotlin/org/test/Dialogs.kt#L72):